-This online course focuses on tobacco-related research, policy, and practice related to smoking cessation, prevention of smoking initiation, protection from secondhand smoke, and tobacco control program evaluation in the Canadian context.
+This online course focuses on tobacco-related research, policy, and practice related to smoking cessation, prevention of smoking initiation, protection from secondhand smoke, tobacco control program evaluation and the use of e-cigarettes in the Canadian context.

 Upon completion of this course, participants will:

-- Recognize the patterns, determinants and health effects of tobacco use
+- Recognize the patterns, determinants and health effects of tobacco and e-cigarette use

-- Describe the biology and epidemiology of tobacco use
+- Describe the biology and epidemiology of tobacco and e-cigarette use

 - Identify the various smoking cessation interventions including population and individual approaches